Ericsson/ove-tutorial/README.md

     Cloning into 'codechecker'...
     Cloning into 'dmce'...
     Cloning into 'tmux'...
+    Cloning into 'xcm'...
     ...
     .ove          master   ## master...origin/master
     codechecker   master   ## master...origin/master
     dmce          master   ## master...origin/master
     ove-tutorial  d78b9d9  ## master...origin/master
     tmux          2.9      ## HEAD (no branch)
+    xcm           master   ## master...origin/master

-Checking the content of your newly created workspace will reveal the source code repos (codechecker, dmce, tmux), the OWEL (ove-tutorial) and OVE itself:
+Checking the content of your newly created workspace will reveal the source code repos (codechecker, dmce, tmux, xcm), the OWEL (ove-tutorial) and OVE itself:

     $ ls -A
-    codechecker  dmce  ove  .ove  .ove.state  .ove.tmp  ove-tutorial  .owel  README  tmux
+    codechecker  dmce  ove  .ove  .ove.state  .ove.tmp  ove-tutorial  .owel  README  tmux  xcm

 The first part of the tutorial is done!
 You have enhanced your bash shell with OVE functionality, set up the top git repo (OWEL) and fetched the included source git repos.
 This covers the basics of versioning.
 Let us move on and build stuff!

 ## Part II: Build

-Your OVE workspace now consists of five git repositories (all from github.com) and five projects:
+Your OVE workspace now consists of six git repositories (all from github.com) and six projects:

     $ ove list-repositories
     .ove          https://github.com/Ericsson/ove.git          https://github.com/Ericsson/ove.git          master